Thorns, spines, and prickles: Morphological variation

 Some thorns are hollow and act as myrmecodomatia; others (e.g. in Crataegus monogyna) bear leaves.
 The thorns of many species are branched (e.g. in Crataegus crus-galli and Carissa macrocarpa).

 Human uses

 Plants bearing thorns, spines, or prickles are often used as a defense against burglary, being strategically planted below windows or around the entire perimeter of a property.
 They also have been used to protect crops and livestock against marauding animals.
-Examples include hawthorn hedges in Europe, agaves in the Americas and in other countries where they have been introduced, Osage orange in the prairie states of the US, and Sansevieria in Africa.
+Examples include hawthorn hedges in Europe, agaves or ocotillos in the Americas and in other countries where they have been introduced, Osage orange in the prairie states of the US, and Sansevieria in Africa.